 I am learning to speak my truth, to be an example of embodied feminine power.

-In my work in the world, I weave sisterhood throughout to strengthen our collective healing, growing, expanding, and nurturing of the Divine Feminine.
+In my work in the world, I weave connection throughout to strengthen our collective healing, growing, expanding, and nurturing of the Divine Feminine and Divine Masculine.

 My paternal grandmother’s parents were from Norway.
 The longhaired sheep was a symbol of my Norwegian lineage and how what has been passed down must be acknowledged or it will barge in uninvited.

 For me, this is a rather sobering reminder of the risk of not speaking my truth.
 It is through deep gratitude to my ancestors that I can move out of fear and into love and empowered choice.